Difference Between Substack and WordPress

 A content management system is essentially a tool for managing key components of your website, such as content, without having to know about programming.

-Today, you may develop any kind of website with WordPress owing to modifications in your core code and the enormous WordPress ecosystem of plugins and themes.
+Today, you may develop any website with WordPress owing to modifications in your core code and the enormous WordPress ecosystem of plugins and themes.

 wordpress